By Gary Truitt

 Even Santa himself would find it hard to exist in our world today.
 PETA would be after him because he wears fur.
 The Surgeon General would be after him for the secondhand smoke spread by his pipe.
 Since he spends his time in the “ashes and soot,” OSHA would have required him to wear a respirator.
 Then there is that paunch that “shakes like a bowl full of jelly.”
 The Food and Drug Administration would have had something to say about Santa’s eating habits.
 Santa Claus has been an honored and revered folk hero for centuries; but, increasingly, he is portrayed as a symbol of materialism, over-consumption, and racism.
 And speaking of race, Santa’s ethnicity is now a controversial subject.

 When I was growing up, we always left hot cocoa and cookies out for the Christmas Eve visitor.
-Today, it would likely be soy milk waiting for Santa; and, if the cookies contained any genetically modified ingredients, trans fats, antibiotics, nuts, or gluten, they would have to be labeled.
+Today, it would likely be almond milk waiting for Santa; and, if the cookies contained any genetically modified ingredients, trans fats, antibiotics, nuts, or gluten, they would have to be labeled.